googleapis/google-cloud-node/packages/google-cloud-dialogflow/samples/README.md

 __Usage:__ `node detect.js --help`

 ```
+detect.js <command>

 Commands:
-  text               Detects the intent for text queries.
+  detect.js text               Detects the intent for text queries.
-  event <eventName>  Detects the intent for a client-generated event name.
+  detect.js event <eventName>  Detects the intent for a client-generated event name.
-  audio <filename>   Detects the intent for audio queries in a local file.
+  detect.js audio <filename>   Detects the intent for audio queries in a local file.
-  stream <filename>  Detects the intent in a local audio file by streaming it to the Conversation API.
+  detect.js stream <filename>  Detects the intent in a local audio file by streaming it to the Conversation API.

 Options:
+  --version              Show version number                                                                   [boolean]
   --projectId, -p        The Project ID to use.
 Defaults to the value of the GCLOUD_PROJECT or GOOGLE_CLOUD_PROJECT
                          environment variables.                                                      [string] [required]
   --sessionId, -s        The identifier of the detect session.
 Defaults to a random UUID.
-                                                              [string] [default: "9ffd77b0-337c-11e8-8164-317ecf4365b4"]
+                                                              [string] [default: "a7572bd0-70f0-11e8-8567-cfcff039b200"]
   --languageCode, -l     The language code of the query.
 Defaults to "en-US".                [string] [default: "en-US"]
   --encoding, -e         The encoding of the input audio.
                [choices: "AUDIO_ENCODING_LINEAR16", "AUDIO_ENCODING_FLAC", "AUDIO_ENCODING_MULAW", "AUDIO_ENCODING_AMR",